FDMediagroep/webwriter-plugins/README.md

 1. Navigate to `webwriter-plugins` and run `npm install`
 1. Then run `npm run dev` in `webwriter-plugins` to run the `NPWriterDevKit`
 1. Open `localhost:5000` in a browser
+  1. Or `localhost:5000/#demo` if you want to  use the demo article which is located in `NPWriter/data/newsitem-text.xml`.
+You might want to replace the xml in this file by the xml that is in our own template articles.

 In other sessions you only need to: